flexbox/responsive-icons/README.md

 ## How it works ?

 I use the css pseudo-element `:before` and `:after` for include icons.
-If you want to use the class sytem simply add the file `symbol.css` in your project.

 ## Compatibility